jamii/jamii.github.com/_drafts/relational-ui.markdown

 ]
 ```

 (A potential confusion - when we say "nth child of node x" we mean the nth child in the *template*, not in the resulting DOM tree.
-We can't use the positions in the DOM tree those are exactly what we are trying to calculate.)
+We can't use the positions in the DOM tree because those are exactly what we are trying to calculate.)

 If we represent these paths as tuples and use them as sort keys, the nodes will end up sorted in the correct order: